 Shazia then decided to move away from these scenes and experimented with the East Anglian landscape, capturing the beautiful scenery around that coastal area and producing pieces which are just as powerful as the Scottish coastline.

-This show is about my recent Journey to the very tip of Scotland.
+"My new work is about my recent Journey to the very tip of Scotland.
 The North West Highlands, particularly the area Assynt, Durness, Balnakeil and Lairg.
-This show will include all my new and exclusive paintings of this particular area.

 The North West Highlands was such an incredible surprise the mountains were so extreme and vast the light on this particular landscape was such that it was unforgettable.
 I have started to use new mediums as well in this body of work so it's important to show these new techniques which I hope have developed over the years."